rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 TENANT_LOCK          OPTION     PARTITIONING                        DISABLE ALL TENANT_LOCK          STATEMENT  ALTER SYSTEM  SET   CURSOR_SHARING  DISABLE ALL
 ````

-Once the restrictions are added to the lockdown profile, we need to set it.
-Let us verify you can change CURSOR\_SHARING and create a partitioned table before the lockdown profile TENANT\_LOCK is set.
+5. Test permissions before assigning a Lockdown Profile
+Verify you can change the CURSOR\_SHARING parameter.

 Connect to container PDB1 and display the value of CURSOR_SHARING
 ````
 <copy>alter session set container=PDB1;